aws-amplify/amplify-swift/CONTRIBUTING.md

 - Rebase with master if the master branch has commits ahead of your fork.

 ### Step 7: Merge
-Once your PR has been approved and tested, go ahead and merge it into `master`!
-Barring any unforeseen circumstances, your changes will be released in our next version.
+Once your PR has been approved and tested, we will merge it into `master` for you and barring any unforeseen circumstances, your changes will be released in our next version.
 Yay!!

 ## Troubleshooting